DoThNg/ZenML_experiment/README.md

 - **Step 5**: Evaluate the ML model
 - **Step 6**: If the model performance (metrics) meets the certain criteria, promote this model (register the ML model) to 'production' stage for a deployment.

 The above steps in the ML pipeline will be developed locally using ZenML - MLOps framework while model is trained using scikit-learn.
-Additionally, Experiments are tracked and models are registered by Mlflow.
+Additionally, Experiments are tracked and models are registered by MLflow.
 Further info on ZenML can be found in the following: https://docs.zenml.io/getting-started/introduction

 The dataset used in this practice is TLC Trip Record Data for green taxi, which already went through a ETL process in this [data engineering experiment](https://github.com/DoThNg/Data-Engineering-Projects/tree/main/4_ETL_Dagster).